BDC Hamburger Icon

 • Customer service: According to Taylor’s hierarchy, call and live chat centers typically operate with senior management overseeing many employees.
 Management remains responsible for analyzing numbers and identifying opportunities to improve productivity and efficiency.

-• Manufacturing: Taylor’s ideas served as a foundation for Henry Ford’s manufacturing assembly line, which is perhaps the best example of using specialized skills in a repetitive method and monitoring the results.
+• Manufacturing: Taylor’s ideas served as a foundation for Henry Ford’s manufacturing assembly line — perhaps the best example of using specialized skills in a repetitive method and monitoring the results.
 Manufacturing organizations that employ technicians to operate a single machine can focus on training, development and continuous efficiency improvement.

-By combining Taylor’s principles of harmonious collaboration and role specialization with existing approaches that prioritize workplace satisfaction, business owners can use Taylor’s management style to ensure their firms are operating efficiently.
+Combine Taylor’s principles of harmonious collaboration and role specialization with existing approaches that prioritize workplace satisfaction and engagement.
+The result is business owners being able to use Taylor’s management style to ensure their firms are operating efficiently.

 Alternatives to Taylor’s management theory

-Taylor’s management theory is only one of many management models that could suit your needs.
-Here are alternative theories that might align more closely with your business approach and your company’s goals.
+Taylor’s management theory is only one of many popular management theories that could suit your needs.
+Here are alternative theories that might align more closely with your business approach and company’s goals.

 Weber management theory explained